therealqz/16-ACS-Terraform/README.md

 # 16-ACS-Terraform
 Automate Infrastructure as a code using Terraform on AWS .
-Part1 - Complexity - Junior level
+Part1 - Complexity - Medium
 ---

 ### The goal is to automate the Cloud solution to build 2 websites using Terraform to set up the infrastructure on AWS .